 document.body.append(myTasks);

-When render()
+When you call render()

 This is the time example from Lit.js implemented with Solarite: